 Getting started, safety, insurance, farmstays, NYS Department of Agriculture and Markets, Agriculture Marketing Resource Center

 There is a great deal of interest in agri-tourism.
 People are looking for an authentic experience that might link them to their past or an opportunity to learn something new.
 Experiences can be varied from U-pick to harvest festivals to a farm bed & breakfast to a farm restaurant to day camps for kids.
 Three key basics to agri-tourism are: have something for people to see, something for them to do, and something for them to buy.
 Expanding farm operations to include agri-tourism can be a means to increase farm income.
-Seneca County is known for the Cayuga and Seneca Lake Wine Trails.
-Visitors enjoy coming to the county to partake of the wine produced in the area and immerse themselves in the lake views.
+Lewis County has many prosperous dairy farms in the area.
+Today, the milk production from Lewis County supplies Kraft, Inc., the largest cream cheese plant in the world.
+The largest concentration of milk production in New York State is from Lewis County.
+Lewis County is also the state’s largest producer of maple syrup.
+The maple syrup is known here as “liquid gold.”

 Getting started in a new venture is risky.
 Before investing money, time, and energy into an agri-tourism venture, farm operators should complete personal, market, project feasibility, and financial evaluation.
 Think about resources of the farm that can support agri-tourism and think about the experience that your customer desires to have.
 Agri-tourism brings people to your farm.
 Farmers, their families and the people hired to conduct the agri-tourism activities need to enjoy working with people and have the flexibility and problem solving capabilities as situations might arise.
 Farm operators also need to honestly evaluate the curbside appeal of the farm.
 Even though people desire to visit a working farm, buildings should be well-maintained and painted, parking areas well-drained, driveways free of mud, and animals free of manure, etc.